 CIOs need to allocate adequate resources to keep data secure, impede breaches, and maintain a strong accountability system for robust security.
 To attract new customers, the promise of data security is probably the most understated offering with far-reaching repercussions.

-The above latest trends in insurance industry are being constantly adopted across the globe to improve services and streamline businesses.
-By partnering with the insurtech companies, insurers stay updated with the latest trends in insurance technology.
-These advanced insurance tech solutions are beneficial for both the insurer and their customers.
+The above latest trends in the insurance industry are being constantly adopted across the globe to improve services and streamline businesses.
+The advanced insurance solutions developed by a leading insurance technology company benefit both the insurer and their customers.
 And more importantly, can reduce operational costs by preventing fraud and automating servicing, thereby giving more time to insurance agents to acquire and maintain business.